JanZaion/cosmic-deals-portal/SETUP.md

 - Ensure the user has appropriate permissions in Dynamics
 - Check browser console for detailed error messages

-### No Orders Displayed
+### No Cases Displayed

-- Verify there are sales orders in your Dynamics instance
+- Verify there are cases (incidents) in your Dynamics instance
-- Check that the user has permissions to view orders
+- Check that the user has permissions to view cases
-- The current implementation fetches all orders (you may want to filter by customer)
+- The current implementation fetches all cases (you may want to filter by customer)

 ## Security Notes

 - Never commit `.env.local` to version control
 - In production, use environment variables or secure configuration management
 - Consider implementing additional authorization checks based on your requirements
-- The current implementation fetches all orders - you may want to add customer-specific filtering
+- The current implementation fetches all cases - you may want to add customer-specific filtering

 ## Next Steps

 To enhance the portal, consider:

-1. Adding customer-specific order filtering
+1. Adding customer-specific case filtering
-2. Implementing order details view
+2. Implementing case details view with full case description
-3. Adding order search and filtering capabilities
+3. Adding case search and filtering capabilities
-4. Integrating with other Dynamics entities (contacts, accounts)
+4. Integrating with other Dynamics entities (contacts, accounts, knowledge base)
-5. Adding order status update functionality (if needed)
+5. Adding case status update functionality (if needed)
+6. Implementing case creation functionality for customers
+7. Adding file attachments support for cases